jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 # Conclusion and next steps

-This project was super interesting, the scraping of a website is definitely very practical to collect data, and there was some insights to get from this dataset (by a quick analysis).
+This project was superinteresting, the scraping of a website is definitely very practical to collect data, and there was some insights to get from this dataset (by a quick analysis).

 The next steps for this project are: